worldamazing/plan/docs/overview.md

 > **No one will be forced to work beyond two days per week.
 But for those who want to create more, the GI will give them every opportunity to do so.**

-### **Work Becomes a Choice, Not a Burden**
+### Work Becomes a Choice, Not a Burden
 - No wasted potential.
 - No underpaid, meaningless jobs.
 - **Just the freedom to contribute to something real, while living a secure and fulfilling life.**

 > **In the GI, work is no longer about survival—it is about purpose, creativity, and progress.**

-## The GI Economy: Value, Growth, and Contribution
+### A Culture of Excellence: On Quality and Contribution
+The GI's promise of a high-quality world is built on a shared commitment to excellence.
+In a system without the fear of being fired, quality is fostered not by punishment, but by a culture of mastery supported by transparent systems and clear expectations.

+1. **Clear Expectations and Systemic Awareness:** Meaningful work requires clear goals.
+Core contributions will be guided by **transparent timelines** and **quality benchmarks** that are collectively understood.
+These are not arbitrary corporate deadlines; they are realistic estimates of the time and effort required to achieve a high-quality outcome.
+If these benchmarks are consistently not met, it triggers a diagnostic, not a judgment.
+The first question is always: "Is there a flaw in the system, the training, or the timeline?"

+2. **A Path for Support and Realignment:** If the system is sound but an individual member consistently struggles to meet the 2-day requirements, the response is supportive, not punitive.
+    - **The Problem is Diagnosed:** The first step is to understand the root cause—is it a training gap, a role mismatch, or an unresolved personal challenge?
+    - **The Third Day as a Paid Investment:** The GI may invest a temporary "third day" of **paid, dedicated mentorship and training** to help the member succeed.
+This is an act of support, not a penalty.
+    - **The Choice of Personal Time:** A member always has the option to use their ample free time to complete their work, but this is a personal choice, not a systemic requirement.
+An ongoing need to do so is a clear signal that the member and the system need to realign.
+    - **No-Shame Realignment:** If a role is truly not a good fit, the process is a simple, no-shame realignment to a position where the member's skills can thrive.

+3. **A Culture of Mastery:** Beyond the required contributions, the GI is designed to create masters.
+With a 5-day "workend," members have the stress-free time and access to universal education to voluntarily deepen their craft, pursue new skills, and bring an ever-higher level of excellence back to their core work and personal projects.

+## The Economy of Capital: Your Fund, Your Vote

 ### The Core Fund: Our Shared Foundation
 In the GI, no one pays taxes.
 No one pays rent.
 No one pays medical bills or tuition.
 Instead, each member makes a **single, one-time contribution of $25,000**—and that’s it.
 You’re covered for life.

 This isn’t a fee.
-It’s a key.
+It’s a key that stays in your control, forever.
 It unlocks everything you need to live fully: a home, healthcare, education, clean energy, sustainable infrastructure, community spaces, and access to opportunity.

-#### Can’t pay?
+### Can’t pay?
 You’re still welcome:
-- Pay over time with no interest.
+- **Pay over time** through a flexible plan with no interest.
-- Earn your way in through meaningful work.
-- Receive sponsorship or equity-based support.
+- **Earn your way in** by contributing extra work or starting a successful project, using the time and freedom the GI provides.
+- **Receive community sponsorship** from other members, projects, or the GI itself.

-#### How Will the Money Be Used?
+### How Will the Money Be Used?
 - Every contribution is placed into a personal fund under the member’s control, ensuring fully transparent and democratic spending decisions.
-- Your money is your vote.
-No spending decision is made without your vote.
+- *Your money is your vote.* **No spending decision is made without your vote.**
 - No portion will be allocated to personal salaries or private enrichment.
 - All contributions will be used to acquire resources, build infrastructure, and create self-sustaining communities.

-#### A Smarter System, A Better Deal:
+### A Smarter System, A Better Deal
 For most people, **$25,000 is less than what they currently spend in a single year on rent, medical bills, and education.** Over a lifetime, the cost to cover these in today’s economy could amount to hundreds of thousands of dollars, if not millions.

 In the GI, that same amount **buys your freedom—forever.**

-#### What Does This Cover?
+### What Does This Cover?
 Your contribution funds **everything essential for a lifetime of security and fulfillment**:
 - **Your home—owned, not rented.** No mortgages.
 No landlords.
 Just stability.
 - **Healthcare—for life.** The highest quality care, fully covered.
 Worldwide.